Asset Tokenization

 3. Blockchain recording — The loan is originated and recorded on Provenance Blockchain

-4. Fast closing — Figure advertises approval in as few as 5 days, compared to the industry average of roughly 42 days for traditional HELOCs
+4. Fast closing — Figure advertises approval in as few as 5 days, compared to the industry average of roughly 42 days

 Provenance Blockchain and Secondary Markets

-Provenance Blockchain is a proof-of-stake blockchain built on the Cosmos SDK, designed specifically for financial services.
+Provenance is a proof-of-stake blockchain built on the Cosmos SDK, designed specifically for financial services.
 It serves as the record system for Figure's loans and enables secondary market trading through its ecosystem.

-Key metrics for Figure (as of early 2026):
+Key metrics for Figure that impressed me:

 • Over $21 billion originated on Provenance Blockchain